 Individual accolades followed as a record four players were drafted by teams in the MLS including three Hoyas earning a spot in the MLS SuperDraft.
 Neumann was a MAC Hermann Trophy Semifinalist and earned College Cup Most Outstanding Offensive Player, while Allen was named the BIG EAST Rookie of the Year as well as the national rookie of the year by a number of outlets.
 GU had two All-Americans as well as six All-BIG EAST honorees.
 Georgetown boasted its well-rounded student-athletes with Keon Parsa earning the Elite89 Award, given to the student-athlete at the College Cup with the highest GPA.

-In his tenure at Georgetown, Gill has coached five All-Americans, 13 regional All-Americans, five BIG EAST Players of the Year and 16 All-BIG EAST honorees as well as the College Cup Most Outstanding Offensive Player.
+In his tenure at Georgetown, Gill has coached seven All-Americans, 17 regional All-Americans, seven BIG EAST Players of the Year and 22 All-BIG EAST honorees as well as the College Cup Most Outstanding Offensive Player.
 On the academic side, GU has had one BIG EAST Scholar-Athlete and one Elite89 Award winner.

-The team has seen unprecedented success with three NCAA Tournament berths.
-The squad has also won three BIG EAST Regular Season Championships, been ranked among the top 25 in all four seasons and made a trip to the BIG EAST Tournament championship game.
+The team has seen unprecedented success with four NCAA Tournament berths.
+The squad has also won three BIG EAST Regular Season Championships, been ranked among the top 25 in all five seasons and made a trip to the BIG EAST Tournament championship game.

 Gill served an assistant coach at Seattle University for one season helping build the program in its first season of Division I in 2009.
 Seattle finished the season in the top four in the Mountain Pacific Sports Federation that year.

 He was also an assistant coach at Lafayette College in Easton, Pa., for two seasons prior as the Leopards reached the Patriot League Conference Tournament in 2007 and 2008.